-2. Annual Curb Program- Funded by the ½-cent Road & Bridge Sales Tax, this program focuses on replacing curb along streets scheduled to be resurfaced within the next year.
+1. Annual Curb Program: Funded by the ½-cent Road & Bridge Sales Tax, this program focuses on replacing curb along streets scheduled to be resurfaced within the next year.
 The intent is to complete the curb replacement before resurfacing in order to avoid damaging the new pavement whenever possible.
-This is the most efficient use of funds and provides the best completed project.
-Unfortunately, annual funding has limited the amount of curb that could be replaced and curb deterioration outpaced the program.
-The bond program will help ”catch up” on the backlog of repairs.
+This process improves efficient use of funds, reduces disruptions to neighborhoods, and provides a finished product when the street resurfacing is completed.

-Schedule Update - Curb Bond Replacement Program Phase 4
+Curb Bond Replacement Program Work Complete

 Schedule Update - Annual Curb Replacement Program

-FY14 Annual Curb Replacement Map
+Annual Curb Replacement Map Fall 2014

 Construction for this year's annual curb program is expected to take place between August through November.
 Curb replacement under this program will occur in areas scheduled to receive pavement maintenance in the form of a milling or overlay next summer.